djhogarth/SQL-Data-Science-Project/README.md

 In this project, I identify potential causes that impact the enrollment, safety, health and environment ratings of schools by answering questions relating to a real world dataset provided by the Chicago Data Portal.

+I have also uploaded a new project that uses the same datasets but utilizes more advanced T-SQL queries such as creating views, creating and running stored procedures, rollback and committing transactions and performing joins on tables.

 Steps to Run the Project:

 Note: You must have a local instance of SQL Server already installed on you machine to run the project.
 You also must have SQL Server Studio Installed.